paulbalandan/codeigniter4-installer/README.md

 ## Options

-- `-d|--dev` - Installs the latest CI4 developer version
+- `--dev` - Installs the latest CI4 developer version
 - `--with-git` - Initializes an empty Git repository in the directory
 - `--with-gitflow` - Uses GitFlow to initialize the Git repository.
 This has `--with-git` option implicitly included.
 - `-f|--force` - Force install on existing directory.